 So, if you need some structure to your process, my assignment for you is to start the process with a creative brief.
 I do it with all of my clients, and I did it when I created my own brand identity.
 Starting a branding project with a creative brief serves as a solid framework and a guide for the duration of the project.
 For example, if you aren't sure about a design decision you're making, you can go back and measure it against what you have drawn up in the brief.
 Below are the questions and fields that should be filled out for a creative brief.
 (If you're a designer, you may already have some kind of questionnaire that you have your clients fill out before you start working with them on a brand identity, so go ahead and fill one out for yourself.)

 Who is the client and what is their current situation?
 Do they have a brand they just want to spruce up?
 Do they need to rebrand entirely?

 Who are your client's ideal customers?
 Be as specific as possible.

-What is your client trying to say?
+What is your client trying to say with their branding?
 Write this in a way that's directed to the customer.

 Who are your client's biggest competitors?
 You can list specific competitors or you can describe a type of competitor.